 In 1994, there were 4,550 total registrants, with 300 of those attending the first Film and Multimedia Conference.

-According to a report by Greyhill Advisors, the economic impact on the Austin economy from SXSW in 2014 was $315.3 million.
+The economic impact on the Austin economy from SXSW in 2015 was $317.2 million.

 1986 - Louis Jay Meyers and Roland Swenson approach The Austin Chronicle's Louis Black and Nick Barbaro about organizing a music festival in Austin, Texas, similar to the New Music Seminar, a music convention in New York.